 - Wolverine and the X-Men for Christopher Yost.

-- The Spectacular Spider-Man for Victor Cook.
+- The Spectacular Spider-Man for Victor Cook and Andrew Robinson.

 - Regular Show for JG Quintel.